weyCC81/ch.digicomp.MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 ### **Exercise 1: Manage guest access for Microsoft Teams**

 In this exercise, you will test the guest access features in Microsoft 365.
-To do so, you will configure guest access in Azure AD, add a new external guest user and revoke the guest access by using access reviews.
+To do so, you will configure guest access in Entra ID (Azure AD), add a new external guest user and revoke the guest access by using access reviews.

 #### Task 1 - Review guest access settings (optional)

-1. Connect to the **Client 1 VM** and browse to Azure AD admin center (https://aad.portal.azure.com/) as **MOD Administrator**.
+1. Connect to the **Client 1 VM** and browse to Entra ID (Azure AD) admin center (https://entra.microsoft.com, https://aad.portal.azure.com/) as **MOD Administrator**.

-2. In left navigation of the Azure AD admin center, select **Identity** > **Users**> **User settings** > **Manage external collaboration settings** under the External users.
-Review the following settings for external users at the Azure AD level:
+2. In left navigation of the Entra ID (Azure AD) admin center, select **Identity** > **Users**> **User settings** > **Manage external collaboration settings** under the External users.
+Review the following settings for external users at the Entra ID (Azure AD) level:

 	- **Guest user access**: Guest users have limited access to properties and memberships of directory objects.